Miciula/practice--movingSquare--JavaScript/READEME.md

 ## Start App

--App is ready to use and starting automatically.
+- App is ready to use and starting automatically.

--To start you need Live Server.
+- To start you need Live Server.
 After switching on you can see Red Square in browser.

-## instructions
+## Instructions

 -Use arrows keys to move square.